AAEmara/alx-system_engineering-devops/command_line_for_the_win/README.md

 Uploading the images using sftp:

-1- Using your local machine with the sftp command as following:
+1- Use your local machine with the sftp command as follows:

     $ sftp <username>@<remote hostname>

-2- Entering the password after being propmted by your local cmd.
+2- Enter the password after being prompted by your local cmd.

 3- Change your current remote working directory using `cd` command: